jestjs/jest/docs/Configuration.md

 :::caution

 This is **experimental feature**.
-The worker threads use structured clone instead of `JSON.stringify()` to serialize messages.
-This means that built-in JavaScript objects as `BigInt`, `Map` or `Set` will get serialized.
+Keep in mind that the worker threads use structured clone instead of `JSON.stringify()` to serialize messages.
+This means that built-in JavaScript objects as `BigInt`, `Map` or `Set` will get serialized properly.
 However extra properties set on `Error`, `Map` or `Set` will not be passed on through the serialization step.
 For more details see the article on [structured clone](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

 :::